 A PDF of the above chart with even more details including color temperature (all about 2700 K), lumens (all about 800), and dimmability is available here: Light bulb cost comparison.pdf

-I can’t speak to the TCP bulb’s attributes personally so I included the Philips bulb which I love.
+I can’t speak to the TCP bulb’s attributes personally so I included the Philips bulb which I love (although lamp shades that attach to the bulb don’t always sit right).
 I have about 20 of them in my house.

 Last May I left my job installing solar electric and solar hot water systems.
 Since then, I have been working towards starting my own business and I am proud to announce Spartan Solar!
 We are focusing on solar hot water to start.
 Check out our website at goSpartanSolar.com.